 The boys nodded as they calibrated their equipment.
 They exchanged low whispers as their computer screens flickered on, showing temperature and pressure measurements in the room.

-“Peter, you and I can wait for the doctor.
+“William, you and I can wait for the doctor.
 We will examine the young man together.
 We will need to be patient.
-Do try to calm the mother down, Peter.”
+Do try to calm the mother down, William.”

 “Matteo, check the downstairs rooms before you follow me.
 John can help you.
 Pray.
 When you are done, you – only you, Matteo – can join us upstairs.”